A – Adult themes, D – Drug Use, N – Nudity, P – Profanity, S – Sexual Issues,

 Gabriella and Giovanni have been married for 51 years.
 Their words and family videos, recorded since the beginning of their life together, narrate their experiences going deeply into their souls.
 The whole story is strengthened by the narration of an ordinary day of Giovanni and Gabriella’s life in which each moment is strongly related to the phases of their lives.
-A life together it’s not just made by the main experiences but by every single instant.
+A life together is not just made by the main experiences but by every single instant.
 Music plays an unexpected and fundamental role as a real character of the story.

 Run time: 0:51